EFL - ESL activities and games for using 'some' and 'any'

 They should use their list of items to make the questions:

 Student A: Have you got any water?

 Student B: Yes, I've got some water?

-Next, draw a table with the columns food/drink, me and John (Name of a student).
+Start by eliciting different types of food and adding them to a list on the right-hand side of the board.
+Then draw a table on the board with the columns food/drink, me and John (A student in the class).
 Inform the students that they are going to ask each other questions about their eating habits.
 Demo this three times with a student before they start, encourage the use of frequency adverbs and write the questions and answers on the board for the students to copy:

 Teacher: Did you eat any chocolate today?